 Holly R. Counts, Psy.D.

-Dr. Counts is a licensed clinical psychologist in the state of Ohio.
+Dr. Counts is a licensed clinical psychologist in the state of Massachusetts.
 She obtained her bachelor’s, master’s and doctoral degrees in the field of psychology.
-Dr. Counts has been practicing in Ohio since 1996, after obtaining her Psy.D. from Nova Southeastern University in Ft.
+Dr. Counts has been practicing since 1996, after obtaining her Psy.D. from Nova Southeastern University in Ft.
 Lauderdale, FL.
-She has worked in a variety of settings including a private psychiatric hospital, a school for SED adolescents, a community mental health center, and a psychiatry office.
-This ultimately led to her beginning her own private practice in 2002.
-She specializes in trauma and abuse, domestic violence counseling, relationship/couple’s issues, women’s issues, adolescence, GLBT, grief counseling and integrating holistic alternative approaches to wellness with traditional psychology.
+She has worked in a variety of settings and opened her own private practice in 2002.
+She specializes in trauma and abuse, domestic violence counseling, relationship/couple’s issues, women’s issues, adolescence, GLBTQ+, grief counseling and integrating holistic alternative approaches to wellness with traditional psychology.
 Her clinical training was eclectic in nature which fits both her personality and her approach to therapy.
+Her psychologist practice is located in beautiful Newburyport, MA.

 Marie Hartwell-Walker, Ed.D.